yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 ## Moving Forward

+The first few lessons in beta will involve a lot of iteration and feedback, and during this time, I will be posting updates in this blog as a new series called "The Dovetail", where you can get information about:

+ - Updates to The Carpentries Workbench
+ - Upcoming and Current Lessons in Beta
+ - Updates from Instructors and Maintainers about working in Beta
+ - Tips and Tricks for using The Workbench

+If you follow Carpentries Clippings, it will be automatically included.

-The first few lessons in beta will involve a lot of iteration and feedback, but by January 2023, we expect to have transitioned all of our lessons to use The Carpentries Workbench.
+By January 2023, we expect to have transitioned all of our lessons to use The Carpentries Workbench.